savanbadani98/MERN-task-manager/README.md

 - `npm run dev-server`: Starts only backend
 - `npm run dev-client`: Starts only frontend
 - `npm run install-all`: Installs all dependencies and dev-dependencies required at root, at frontend and at backend.
+- `npm run build`: Builds frontend and installs backend dependencies
+- `npm start`: Starts backend only (for production with pre-built frontend)

 Inside frontend folder: